 Organizations pour over this information month after month because current, accurate data is critical to knowing whether its initiatives and operations in a particular area are working well or whether a new strategy is badly needed.

 This same data-informed approach must also be used to effectively address workplace harassment and discrimination.
 Indeed, it is only through data that organizations will truly know how and where to devote their resources and initiatives for maximum impact–and demonstrate whether their workplace harassment and discrimination prevention efforts are actually working.

 What types of data can and should be collected to address and prevent workplace harassment and discrimination, and how can such data be used?

 Workplace Data Sources and How to Use Them

 First, a great deal of data can be gathered through employee surveys that are either delivered on their own or as an integrated part of a workplace harassment and discrimination prevention training course.
 Responses to questions posed in these surveys can provide the employer with critical insights about organizational culture and climate–and a targeted, action-oriented roadmap for next steps.

-Of course, a great deal of information can also be gleaned by studying information contained within or related to reported complaints–even if those complaints, when investigated individually, were found not to involve behavior egregious enough to warrant a sanction against the person accused.
+Of course, a great deal of information can also be gleaned by studying information contained within or related to reported complaints of workplace harassment and discrimination–even if those complaints, when investigated individually, were found not to involve behavior egregious enough to warrant a sanction against the person accused.